equalstrength/power_calc/README.md

 # Introduction
-This app shows the expected power based on simulations with different sample sizes for the EqualStrength project.
+This repository contains files used to calculate power for the EqualStrength project.

 # Credits
-Code prepared by Edvard and adapted by the EqualStrength team
+Code prepared by the EqualStrength team